Anaclet12/adventureworks-cycles-analytics/02_business_intelligence/README.md

-# Phase 2 â€” Business Intelligence
+# Phase 2 - Business Intelligence

 > Three Power BI dashboards built on the gold-layer star schema, serving the CFO, CMO, COO, and VP Merchandising.
 Built with DAX measures, a custom theme, and a derived RFM segmentation table.